vmaleze/aws-sa-associate/6 - IAM.md

 * Global Service
 * Free service
-* Manage Users / Groups / Roles
+* Manage Users / Groups / Roles and assign policies
+* Policy => Actual security resource
+* Users can have programmatic access and console access
 * Access Key and Secret key are used for programmatic access (API / SDK / CLI)
-* Policy => Actual security resource
 * Only reach the API level (ie. cannot act on the resource feature itself).
 Will work on fully managed services (ex: DynamoDB)

 ## Roles